ARCS is an instructional design model and focuses on motivation. This model was developed by John M. Keller.

-R: Keep a daily trash log, identity what each student throws out / recycles in a 24 hour period of time.
+R: Keep a daily trash log, identify what each student throws out / recycles in a 24 hour period of time.

 C: Create a plan for the class to lead a recycling program at the school.

-S: At the end of the unit, tally up and report the amount of items that were RECYLED due to the class effort.
+S: At the end of the unit, tally up and report the amount of items that were RECYCLED due to the class effort.

 Training Example: Customer Service

-A: Begin with a video fo humorous non-example.
+A: Begin with a video of humorous non-example.

 R: Throughout the training utilize scenarios directly from the employees experience (possible pull these examples from a pre-training server or SME input).